Twitter Will Break Third-Party Clients in June - Slashdot

 Enjoy being laughed out of court.

-Dumb businesses (Score:5, Insightful)
+Dumb businesses (Score:4, Insightful)

 Re: (Score:3)